aurruti/despesapp/README.md

 ## Acknogledgements

-The placeholder icon is original from https://www.pxfuel.com/en/desktop-wallpaper-dgmxw - if you are the original artist, please contact me!
+The icon and the splashcreen image has been extracted from https://www.pxfuel.com/en/desktop-wallpaper-dgmxw - if you are the original artist, please contact me!

-The code included herein can contain some Copilot-generated lines of code in the instances where the use made sense and generated useful results; always with suprevision and testing.z
+The code included herein can contain some Copilot-generated lines of code in the instances where the use made sense and generated useful results; always with suprevision and testing.

 ## CC BY-SA 4.0 Licensing